momentine/napkin/README.md

   transition: all 0.3s ease-out;
 }
 ```
-- If users want to change the bacground sticker options to their own images or gifs, upload your own images or gifs to the **Public** directory and change the array
+- If users want to change the bacground sticker options to their own images or gifs, upload files to the **Public** directory and change the array to reflect the file names:
 ```
-const stickers = ["sticker.png", "sticker1.png", "sticker3.png"];
+const stickers = ["sticker.png", "sticker1.png", "sticker2.png"];
 ```
 within
 ```
 // Stickers
-const stickers = ["sticker.png", "sticker1.png", "sticker3.png"];
+const stickers = ["sticker.png", "sticker1.png", "sticker2.png"];
 const selectedSticker = ref(null);
 const stickerPickerVisible = ref(false);
 function showStickerPicker() {
   stickerPickerVisible.value = true;
 }
 ```
-to reflect the names of your own images and gifs.
 - Resizing of the window may cause issues when a background is set.
 - Proportions of the stickers need to be improved.
 - Running multiple instances of Napkin requires launching separate instances of the program.